GaloisInc/FAW/README.md

 it will be quite fast.
 Once it's loaded, point your browser at http://localhost:8123

+## Development mode

+When integrating a new parser or developing a plugin, pass the `--development` flag to the `python3 workbench.py` command.
+This does a number of things:

+1. Mounts all folders in docker, rather than including them in the image.
+This way, changing a plugin's source code immediately takes effect.
+2. Continuously scans for changes to any `config.json5` file, and reloads config on change.
+Changing any `'version'` field in a `config.json5` is intended to trigger reprocessing in the database, to enable rapid iteration.
+3. Watches for filesystem changes; if a file is created or modified _while the FAW is running_, then all analysis sets will be reprocessed to include the new or modified file.
+This can be useful for debugging specific file malforms.
+4. For internal development, enables live-reloading of all user interface components.

 ## Creating a new distribution

 This README documents the Galois Format Analysis Workbench (GFAW) for developers